Samsung/Tizen.NET/_posts/2019-02-12-custom-fonts.md

 ## Xamarin.Forms application
 [Sample code](https://github.com/Samsung/Tizen-CSharp-Samples/tree/master/Wearable/CustomFonts/src/WorkingWithFonts){: .btn .btn--info}

-First of all, you can get general information regarding fonts in Xamarin.Forms from the following websites:
+For general information regarding Xamarin.Forms fonts, see the following websites:
   - [Fonts in Xamarin.Forms][xamarin_fonts]
   - [Custom Fonts in Xamarin.Forms][custom_fonts]

-### Install Fonts and Specify the Font Folder
+### Install fonts and specify the font folder
-You can add a font file (.ttf or .otf files) you want to use to your `res` directory and specify the global font path.
+You can add font files (.`ttf` or .`otf` files) to your `res` directory and specify the global font path.

 ![][font_dir]

-This code shows how to specify the global path of fonts.
+This code shows how to specify the fonts' global path.
    - API Spec: [ElmSharp.Utility.AppendGlobalFontPath][AppendGlobalFontPath]

 ```c#